 The advantage of focusing on a specific mechanism in the etiology of GD is that the measures and hypotheses are concise and coherent.
 A limitation is that we will not be able to test other important variables and pathways of the multifactorial models of GD etiology.

 A strength is that, for the first time, we combine objective player tracking data from a provider with survey data and behavioral tasks.
 By using a smartphone survey, we see the advantage of a low threshold for participation, as most Tipico account holders use a smartphone app to place bets.
 Two limitations of this approach are the sample selection and the uncontrollable environment of data collection.
 Regarding the sample selection, we may have certain account holders who will be more likely to participate in the study, such as those with smartphones, those who only participate to receive the monetary compensation, and younger ones.
-We will try to estimate this selection bias with a nonresponder questionnaire asking about the reasons for not participating in the study, and by using selected sociodemographic characteristics.
+We will estimate the selection bias comparing player tracking data of responders and non-responders and by analyzing the non-responders’ questionnaires.
 With regard to the data collection environment, smartphone surveys always have the disadvantage of less control over environmental influences and subsequently the participants’ attentional status.
 We try to address this issue by applying several exclusion criteria related to inattention, such as attention control questions.

 A final limitation is the relatively short interval of three months between the 3 consecutive surveys.
 The advantage is an estimated lower dropout rate compared to longer intervals between the surveys.
 The disadvantage is that we do not expect many changes within certain variables, especially in impulsive personality traits.
 However, in the RI-CLPM the stable trait variance is considered separately, so that we do not expect problems to interprete the data.